MJKWoolnough/jslib/README.md

 }
 ```

-The prompt method adds a `prompt`-like window to the [WindowElement](#windows_windowelement) or [ShellElement](#windows_shellelement) it was called upon.
+The prompt method adds a [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)-like window to the [WindowElement](#windows_windowelement) or [ShellElement](#windows_shellelement) it was called upon.

 The button text is set to the `OK` field of the language object, which can be set with [setLanguage](#windows_setlanguage).

-The returned Promise will resolve to the text entered if the `OK` button is clicked, or null if the dialog window was closed.
+The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve to the text entered if the `OK` button is clicked, or null if the dialog window was closed.

 ### <a name="windows_setlanguage">setLanguage</a>
 ```typescript